 - Edema: road rash infections can cause increased swelling around the injured area, producing large amounts of excess fluid.
 This fluid disrupts blood flow, causes an enormous amount of pain and affects organ and muscle functions.

 With the increase of motorcycles on our roads, the need for cycle safety is more important than ever.
 Many hardcore bikers believe that road rash is a badge of honor, without realizing how dangerous rash complications can be without full treatment.
 Show your support by helping your motorcycle friends get the information they need to learn their potential risks.
 Simply click the media icons to share this page on your social network.
 Remember, they may not know their risks until it’s too late.
 By sharing this information, you can help prevent serious pain and life-long regret.

 Need more information about motorcycle safety or injury options?
-Connect with us on Facebook or Google Plus.
+Contact us online or call us directly at 817.380.4888.
 You never know when you may need some legal advice, but when you do, we’ll be here to help.
+We help injured victims throughout Texas including Arlington, North Richland, Grapevine, Bedford, Hurst, Euless, Irving and all points in between.
 We look forward to hearing from you.